aiocoap – The Python CoAP library¶

 - draft-ietf-core-etch-04: Only registry entries added, but that should be all that’s neede on the library side.

-- draft-ietf-core-resource-directory-10: A standalone resource directory server is provided.
-It lacks support for groups, PATCHes to endpoint locations, DNS-SD mapping and security considerations, and is generally rather experimental.
+- draft-ietf-core-resource-directory-10: A standalone resource directory server is provided along with a library function to register at one.
+They lack support for groups, PATCHes to endpoint locations and security considerations, and are generally rather simplistic.

 If something described by one of the standards but not implemented, it is considered a bug; please file at the github issue tracker.
 (If it’s not on the list or in the excluded items, file a wishlist item at the same location).

 Basic aiocoap works out of the box on Python 3.4 or greater.